cambridge-cares/TheWorldAvatar/Apps/SampleApp/README.md

 2. Click on the `Run 'app'` button or `Shift + F10`
 3. The app should run in the selected emulator after building

+## 3. Building the app

+1. Open the `SampleApp` folder in Android Studio
+2. Click on the `Run 'app'` button or `Shift + F10`
+3. The app should run in the selected emulator after building

 # Architecture Example: Todo Pipeline
 This section shows an example of the Android app architecture (Data Source - Repository - State Holders/ViewModel - UI elements) with the Todo feature.
 Todo and its user information are fetched from network, processed in repository and show in TodoFragment.